Car insurance: how to get a cheap deal

 Struggling to get a cheap deal on your car insurance?
 We've asked the experts to see why that might be the case

-Getting the cheapest possible insurance quote has long been an issue for car owners.
+Getting the cheapest possible insurance quote has long been an issue for car owners – and especially young drivers.
 For all but the least expensive cars, quotes can be pricey.
 Beyond making the most of a price-comparison website or choosing a less extravagant car, most people assume there’s no escaping big bills; paying hundreds of pounds a year is just part and parcel of car ownership.

 To see if this is the case, we consulted the experts to see if there really are any proven ways to reduce your premium.
 Speaking to our sister title Auto Express, Thatcham Research chief technical officer Richard Billyeald helped to explain exactly how it all works.

 Trim levels and options

 Thatcham Research helps insurers determine which insurance group a car fits in.
 While factors like your address and job can affect how much your insurance will cost, Richard Billyeald says there are other things to consider.
 Billyeald explained that insurance groupings are affected by the replacement cost of parts “commonly damaged in the most frequent accident types”, including bumpers, headlights and exterior panels.

 So, if for example, if your car has optional LED headlights in place of cheaper-to-replace xenon items, it could well be that your insurance will reflect this.
 Choosing a more expensive trim level with more equipment will mean a payout from an insurer in the event of a total loss will be larger, so your premium will be pricier as a result.

 It pays to check out the difference between trim levels on a comparison site before placing your order.
 This would be particularly pertinent with higher-priced, high-performance models with long options lists – the Jaguar I-Pace, Mercedes EQC or Porsche Taycan, for example.